-5.1 Safeguarding and child protection is everyone's responsibility.
-This policy applies to all staff, volunteers and governors in the school and is consistent with the procedures of the 3 safeguarding partners.
+- 5.1 Safeguarding and child protection is everyone's responsibility.
+This policy applies to all staff, volunteers and governors in the school and is consistent with the procedures of the 3 safeguarding Partners - (a) The local authority (LA) social care and children's safeguarding board - (b) A clinical commissioning group for an area within the LA (Health) - (c) The chief officer of police for a police area in the LA area

 Our policy and procedures also apply to extended school and off-site activities.